uptechteam/ios-cookbook/6-estimates.md

  Often times clients don't mention if they need to support multiple languages or arabic language.

 **Consider reusability (optional).**
 If you see that there are 5 screens with the same UI but different data, make sure to separate one feature to be "Generic/reusable table" which for example may take  10 hours, but screens will take much less than if they would be done from scratch.
 This also shows the quality and proficiency of the developer to the client (client can also be a tech person).

-**QA/Tests/Fixes.**
-Include QA/Tests/Fixes/Management if agreed with client.
-Usually QA is 20%, management - 10%, Tests - 20% of total development time.
+**Hardware ⌚️ and IOT.**
+In case the hardware is involved we should carefully do the research and see if there are documentation (in English) available, how popular hardware is, if community used it and discussed before.

-#### Example
+### Example

 Here is an example of one of the estimates of iOS app:
 ![](https://github.com/uptechteam/ios-cookbook/blob/feature/estimates/resources/estimates_screenshots/estimates_example.png "Estimates Example")

-### Communication Tips <a id="communicationips"></a>
+## Communication Tips 📝 <a id="communicationtips"></a>

-How to think during estimations take into account the design you have: mockups / design / interactive prototypes The more tricky features an application has, the more the roughly estimated time may differ from the actual one

-Table of common tasks/modules in most of the projects

-What is the result of estimations

-Tips for sales

-Conclusion: in any case making the estimates is fun. you are living the project in 1 hour and also you may get to know the idea of the next hyped startup or maybe some interesting business.
+Sometimes we tend to underestimate the estimation stage of the sales process.
+This stage is one of the stages where a developer can be actively involved to:
++ suggest better solutions using professional knowledge (e.g. use tab bar instead of a slider menu)
++ upsell some feature (e.g. biometric authentication)
++ show attentiveness and involvement by asking questions (e.g. "should there be screen_name screen, since it's seems we are missing it as a part of Signup flow?")
++ show expertise

+Doing so can dramatically influence the sales impact and client's opinion on who we are.
+Since it shows that we are proactive, attentive, smart, experts and so on 🤓.

+## Summary ⛳️
+Estimations is an important stage at which we can show the potential client who we are.
+And yet it's a fun experience to live through the app in an hour or two and get to know some interesting business idea or future hyped startup 🚀.